0

 Finsbury Park - 52 St Thomas’s Road, London N4 2QW

-Four Legs' Finsbury Park pub is a big hit in London and one of their main attractions is the always-on burger.
+Four Legs' Finsbury Park pub was a big hit from the get-go and one of their main attractions is the always-on burger.
 The Four Legs cheeseburger became legendary when they were in residency at The Compton Arms and has remained a fixture since they opened their own pub.

 Signature burger: The Dexter cheeseburger.
 The patty is made with Dexter breed meat from Yorkshire and their burger sauce was apparently inspired by how McDonald's used to taste when you were a kid.